Skip to main content

 – Computer science graduate

-Master of Science Computer Science, Software Engineering Concentration Online Coursework
+Master of Science Computer Science Coursework

-You’ll develop industry-recognized skills and learn to write and deploy object-oriented software applications that are efficient, maintainable and expandable across multiple languages, including Java, Javascript and Python.
+The software engineering concentration focuses on advanced topics in the design, development, testing and maintenance of software systems.
+Students develop industry-recognized skills and learn to write and deploy object-oriented software applications that are efficient, maintainable and expandable across multiple languages, including Java, Javascript and Python.

 New students take the Mastery Skill Profiler to determine their current level of programming and discrete mathematics skills.
 Students may skip this 0-credit foundational course if their results demonstrate proficiency in foundational mathematical and processing skills.

 This course will introduce students to basic mathematical and processing topics.
-These topics include numbering systems, summations, progressions, combinatorics, logarithms, matrices, probabilities, and how to use basic processing tools to compute those.
+These topics include numbering systems, summations, progressions, combinatorics, logarithms, matrices, probabilities and how to use basic processing tools to compute those.
 The topics are intended to set a solid discrete mathematical foundation to develop basic programming skills in a simple script language and to allow the student to support discrete mathematics operations with basic script language commands.
 Credits: 0

 This course is an introduction to programming concepts.
 Emphasis will be placed on algorithms, test-driven design, development, and structured programming in the Python language.
 Topics include program development, modularity, variables and data types as numbers, strings, arrays and lists, plus the basic programming concepts as conditionals and Boolean algebra, loops, I/O operations, classes, and objects, abstract data types, sorting algorithms, and recursion.
 Credits: 4

 This foundational course is an introduction to algorithmic thinking and the mathematics of computer science.
 Topics include abstract data types such as lists, stacks, queues, hash maps, trees and graphs, but also basics of asymptotic analysis, recursion and various algorithmic strategies including brute force, decrease-and-conquer and divide-and-conquer.
-Programming exercises will help create proficiency in Python Programming language.
+Programming exercises will help create proficiency in Python.
 Emphasis will be placed on understanding underlying mathematics, such as discrete probability, statistics, graph theory and set theory.
 Credits: 4

 This course is an extension of the process of algorithmic thinking and the mathematics of computer science.
 Topics include asymptotic analysis, and various algorithmic strategies including transform-and-conquer, dynamic, greedy, amortized analysis, linear and integer programming, randomized, and approximation algorithms.
 Emphasis will be placed on understanding underlying mathematics, such as discrete probability, statistics, graphs, and set theory.
 Credits: 4